-Any relationship requires that the partners respect each other’s mental and emotional well-being.
 There is no shame in admitting that you are living with an abusive woman who is making your life toxic.
 Just like everything else in life, you must first stand on your own ground and then get help.

 Some men have been a victim of emotional and verbal abuse by their partners.
 And this needs intervention, which begins with you.
 Creating healthy boundaries and developing and nurturing mutual respect are the keys to a healthy relationship.
 At the same time, you should not be afraid of putting your foot down if you believe that you are living with an abusive wife and when things are beyond your control.